Conditional Operator in Java

 Using Ternary Operator:

-The above code checks the greater of the two variable and subtracts the smaller variable from greater one and stores the answer in result.
+The above code checks the greater of the two variables, subtracts the smaller variable from the greater one, and stores the answer in the result.
 Both code gave the same output.
-The use of Ternary Operator compressed the 4 line code into just 1 line making the code more comprehensive and readable.
+The use of Ternary Operator compressed the 4-line code into just 1 line, making the code more comprehensive and readable.

 When to Use Ternary Operator

-Though at byte code level Ternary Operator is not faster than if-else but it enhances the readability of code multiple times and makes it concise.
+Though at the byte code level, the Ternary Operator is not faster than if-else; it enhances the readability of code multiple times and makes it concise.
 Below are few examples how and when ternary operators can be used:

 Ternary Operator Example